FilipKatulski/k8s-bench-suite/README.md

 ## [KNB Autotester](autotester.py) : KNB Autotester

 Autotester is a Python script created to help automate multiple network tests.
-It runs knb script mutilple times, according to the config file.
+It runs knb script mutilple times, according to the configuration file.

+This script was created by Filip Katulski <filip.katulski@cern.ch>

 Here are some highlights: